sshane/openpilot-archive/README.md

 -----
 ***Update**: The performance of this modification is iffy at best, but it definitely is more apparent than just tuning your camera offset value.
 Removing the immediate angle offset can have some weird oscillating effect when it's windy or on roads with camber (slant to one side).
 Will be left in, but disabled by default.*

-Stock openpilot doesn't seem to be able to identify your car's true angle offset.
 With the `LaneHugging` module you can specify a custom angle offset to be added to your desired steering angle.
 Simply find the angle your wheel is at when you're driving on a straight highway.
 By default, this is disabled, to enable you can:
 - Use the `opEdit` class in the root directory of openpilot.
 To use it, simply open an `ssh` shell and enter the commands below:
     ```python
     cd /data/openpilot